Student Right-to Know Rates

-The "completion rate" represents students who attained a certificate or degree or became "transfer-prepared" during a three-year period.
+The "completion rate" represents students who attained a certificate or degree or became "transfer-prepared" during a six-year (SAC students) and three-year period (SCC students).
 Students who are "transfer-prepared" have completed 60 transferable units with a GPA of 2.0 or better.

-The "transfer rate" represents students who transferred to another postsecondary institution (UC, CSU or another California Community College) prior to attaining a degree, certificate, or becoming "transfer-prepared" during the three-year period.
+The "transfer rate" represents students who transferred to another postsecondary institution (UC, CSU or another California Community College) prior to attaining a degree, certificate, or becoming "transfer-prepared" during the six-year period (SAC students) and three-year period (SCC students).

 These rates do not represent the success rates of the entire student population at Santa Ana College and Santiago Canyon College, nor do they account for student outcomes occurring after this three-year tracking period.